ExpressionEngine/ExpressionEngine/system/tests/rspec/README.md

 }
 ```

-- If you install is not at "http://ee2/", then override all paths by
+- If your install is not at "http://ee2/", then override all paths by
   updating the first two lines here and copying it to config.php:

 ```php